Egon Schiele: Academy of Fine Arts

-When Schiele was 14 years old, his father died from syphilis, and the family that had been fairly wealthy were left impoverished.
-Before his death Schiele's father in a fit of insanity had burned the railway stocks he owned which would have helped out the family's economy.
-Schiele's elder sister Melanie became the sole breadwinner of the family when she was hired as a ticket clerk at the local railway station.
+When Schiele was 14 years old, his father died from syphilis, and the family, which had been fairly wealthy, was left impoverished.
+Before his death, Schiele's father, in a fit of insanity, had burned the railway stocks he owned, which would have supported the family financially.
+Schiele's elder sister, Melanie, became the family's sole breadwinner when she was hired as a ticket clerk at the local railway station.

-Schiele and his younger sister Gerti became wards of his uncle (by marriage to Schiele's paternal aunt Maria), Leopold Czihaczek, also a railway official.
-Although he wanted Schiele to follow in his footsteps, and was distressed at his lack of interest in academia, he recognised Schiele's talent for drawing and allowed him a tutor, the artist Ludwig Karl Strauch.
-Eventually the uncle renounced his guardianship of Schiele and Schiele became dependent on financial support from his mother to continue his art studies.
-This support was cut off due to his sister Melanie objecting to the expense of it and it caused a rift in the family.
+Schiele and his younger sister, Gerti, became wards of his uncle-in-law (by marriage to Schiele's paternal aunt, Maria), Leopold Czihaczek, also a railway official.
+Although he wanted Schiele to follow in his footsteps and was distressed at his lack of interest in academia, he recognised Schiele's talent for drawing and allowed him a tutor, the artist Ludwig Karl Strauch.
+Eventually, the uncle renounced his guardianship of Schiele, and Schiele became dependent on financial support from his mother to continue his art studies.
+This support was cut off due to his sister Melanie's objecting to the expense of it, and it caused a rift in the family.

-In 1906 Schiele applied to the Kunstgewerbeschule (School of Arts and Crafts) in Vienna, where Gustav Klimt had once studied.
-Within his first year there, Schiele was sent, at the insistence of several faculty members, to the more traditional Akademie der Bildenden Künste in Vienna in 1906.
+In 1906, Schiele applied to the Kunstgewerbeschule (School of Arts and Crafts) in Vienna, where Gustav Klimt had once studied.
+During his studies at the school, he explored sculpture and created a number of small-scale clay and plaster sculptures.
+Within his first year there, Schiele was sent, at the insistence of several faculty members, to the more traditional Academy of Fine Arts Vienna (Akademie der Bildenden Künste) in Vienna in 1906.
 His main teacher at the academy was Christian Griepenkerl, a painter whose strict doctrine and ultra-conservative style frustrated and dissatisfied Schiele so much that he left after three years.